h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ### Tabular Summary

 The preceding text gives a large number of recommendations.
 In order to give a simpler description of the outcomes, a table of possible behaviors for client/server values of the Version flag is given below.
 This table and the names given below are for informational and descriptive purposes only.
-This section is not normative.

 ~~~~
                              Server